dertseha/goconsider/README.md

 ## Configuration

 ### Default
-By default, the tool comes with a list of English phrases "commonly" considered inappropriate.
+By default, the tool comes with a list of English phrases that are considered inappropriate.
 It also proposes alternatives.
 See file [`settings.go`](settings.go).

 ## TODO